Skip to main content

 Which side you serve from

 Games go to 11 and you win by 2 on a court that measures 20 by 44 feet.
-Every serve starts at 0, which is even, so the very first serve of the game always comes from the right.
+The score is 0 at the start, everyone begins on their team’s right, so the very first serve of the game comes from the right too.

 The serving team switches, the receiving team does not